kurdt94/BetterYT-Volume/README.md

 - How does it work ?
 	> Volume gain is applied automatically after installing this extension, no need to manually activate or use any volume sliders.

+# Installation
+- 1) Download this repo as a ZIP file on your computer and unzip it to your folder of choice.
+- 2) Go to chrome://extensions/ , and check the box for Developer mode in the top right.
+- 3) click the Load unpacked extension button and select the unzipped folder to install.